ConnectionMaster/web.eyeo.com/includes/jobs/openings/c++-developer.md

 Literally everything we do is [open source](https://hg.adblockplus.org).
 Anyone can contribute.
 If you join Eyeo, you can do it for a living.

 We're looking for someone who can help bring Adblock Plus to mobile devices and other resource constrained environments.
+With platforms like Android and iOS being rather restrictive, you'll have to dig deep into the OS and find creative solutions.

 You will help maintain and improve [libadblockplus](https://hg.adblockplus.org/libadblockplus), our cross-platform library that brings ad blocking to native applications, and develop applications based on it.
 You can also work upstream on related open source projects, like Firefox, Chromium or V8.